Package 'preventr'

 What if SDI is not available for a zip code?

 Some zip codes do not have SDI data available, and the PREVENT equations include a term for SDI being missing.
-As such, if a user enters a valid zip code but no SDI data are available, the user will be notified, and the tool will then implement the missing term as part of predicting risk whenever the full model is used, but SDI will otherwise be removed from prediction.
+As such, if a user enters a valid zip code but no SDI data are available, the user will be notified (unless quiet = TRUE), and the tool will then implement the missing term as part of predicting risk whenever the full model is used, but SDI will otherwise be removed from prediction.
 Specifically, the following models will predict risk in the situation where the user enters a valid zip code, but no SDI data are available:

 Value